Note

 Important

-The Windows Server Active Directory PowerShell cmdlets in this section must be run in Windows PowerShell 5.1 with elevated privileges.
-PowerShell 7.x won't work in this scenario.
+You must run the Windows Server Active Directory PowerShell cmdlets in this section in PowerShell 5.1 with elevated privileges.

 $KerbKeys = New-AzStorageAccountKey -ResourceGroupName $ResourceGroupName -Name $StorageAccountName -KeyName $KeyName